tanviagwl98/Food-Order-App/Assignment.md

 **Async** :
 - It allows the script(JS files) to run as soon as it's loaded, without blocking other elements on the page.
 - It allows browser to handle loading of script asynchronously.
-- It reduces load time of a page as scripts can be loaded in parallel as the order of loading is not restricted.
+- It reduces load time of a page as scripts can be loaded in parallel as the order of loading is not restricted, but HTML parsing is completed after loading and execution.

 **Defer**:
-- It allows the script to be executed only after the page is loaded completely.
+- It allows the script to be executed only after the page is loaded completely though loading of script is in parallel with HTML parsing.
-- It helps in case of dependnecy of one script with another.
+- It helps in case of dependency of one script with another.